 Madison is a graduate student in the Masters of Arts in Education program at Ontario Tech.
 She holds a Bachelor of Arts from Trent University, a Bachelor of Education from Queen's University, and an eLearning Developer certificate from Durham College.
 Madison works as a Student Success Coordinator at Durham College and is passionate about child and youth mental health, digital media, popular culture and student engagement, digital technologies, and accessibility in online learning

-Mark J. Sayers is a Full-status and Treaty Ojibway Anishinabe nini from the Garden River First Nation located outside Sault Ste.
+Mark Sayers is a Full-status and Treaty Ojibway Anishinaabe nini who grew up in his home community, the Garden River First Nation, near Sault Ste.
 Marie, Ontario.
-Mark’s vision is to utilize Information and Communications Technology to video catalogue traditional Ojibway knowledge systems for Ojibway-based post-secondary education.
-Mark holds a Master of Education specializing in Information and Communications Technology from Ontario Tech University in Oshawa, Ontario, a Bachelor of Education in Aboriginal Adult Education from Brock University in St. Catherines, Ontario, a Bachelor of Arts in Interdisciplinary Studies from Carleton University in Ottawa, Ontario and a College Diploma in Anishinabemowin Language Immersion from Sault College in Sault Ste.
+Mark is an enrolled student in the Doctor of Education Ed.D program at Ontario Tech University in Oshawa, Ontario.
+In addition to his Master of Education degree from Ontario Tech University in Oshawa, Ontario, Mark also earned a Bachelor of Education in Aboriginal Adult Education from Brock University in St. Catharines, a Bachelor of Arts in Interdisciplinary Studies from Carleton University in Ottawa, Ontario, and a Diploma in Anishinaabemowin Language Immersion from Sault College in Sault Ste.
 Marie, Ontario.
-Recently, Mark is enrolled in the Doctor of Education program at Ontario Tech University in Oshawa, Ontario, where he plans to develop and further his plans to utilize Information and Communications Technology to video catalogue traditional Ojibway knowledge systems for Ojibway-based postsecondary education.
-Mark is also a Professor of First Nation General Education at Durham College in Oshawa, Ontario.

 Shannon is a high school chemistry and biology teacher in Brockville, Ontario.
 She graduated from the Bachelor of Science program at Carleton University in 2016, where she studied Biology and Psychology.
 Shannon completed her Bachelor of Education at Ontario Tech University in 2018 and is currently enrolled in the Masters of Arts in Education program at Ontario Tech University.
 Her research interests include adolescent mental health, digital technologies, and virtual reality as therapeutic treatment.